Shinbundang Line

-The initial route opened in October 2011 passed through 6 stations intersecting with three existing lines at Gangnam Station (Line 2), Yangjae Station (Line 3), and Jeongja Station (Bundang Line).
+The initial route opened in October 2011 passed through 6 stations intersecting with three existing lines at Gangnam station (Line 2), Yangjae station (Line 3), and Jeongja station (Bundang Line).
 Phase 2 opened on 30 January 2016 added 6 stations to the south, extending the line to serve Yongin's Suji-gu and Suwon's Gwanggyo New City.
 Construction for Phase 3's extension northwards to Sinsa station started in 2016, with opening on 28 May 2022.
 Construction of the line started in mid-2005, for revenue start in Sep 2011.
 However, because of the flooding of late July 2011, the opening was delayed and eventually opened on 28 October 2011.

-Gwanggyo Jungang (Ajou Univ.)
-Station opened its underground bus transfer station in early March 2016, where screen doors are installed on bus platforms so bus riders from all over Suwon can transfer to the subway directly.
+Gwanggyo Jungang (Ajou Univ.) station opened its underground bus transfer station in early March 2016, where screen doors are installed on bus platforms so bus riders from all over Suwon can transfer to the subway directly.

 The price to ride the Shinbundang Line is higher than standard fare for the rest of the Seoul subway system.
-The minimum cost is currently 2,150 won to ride (base subway fare of 1,250 won along with a 900 won surcharge for using the line).
-If one crosses Jeongja Station, 200 won is charged on top of the 900 won extra charge.
+There are zone based surcharges in addition to regular fares which are identical to other lines.

 Phases

 Phase 1 alleviated some of the traffic from inner Seoul to Bundang which is mainly residential and within the Seoul Capital Area.
 Phase 1 was 17.3 km and intersects with several subway lines in south-eastern Seoul as well as with the Bundang Line.
 Travel from one end to the other was 16 minutes.
 Construction lasted for roughly six years starting in mid-2005 and ended at the end of October 2011.
 Total cost between public and private sectors was estimated at 1.169 trillion won.

 Phase 2, a southern extension of the line, was primarily designed to ease heavy traffic between Yongin's Suji-gu and Bundang/Seoul, as Suji-gu was not a planned city like Bundang but abruptly and organically developed with large apartment complexes.
 As a result, Suji-gu is even more residential than Bundang, resulting in heavy traffic in connecting roads.
 The other aim was to connect the newly planned city of Gwanggyo rapidly to Seoul.
-Because of the investors and owners of Phase 1 and 2 being different, a 300 won extra charge was added on top of the 900 won extra charge if riders crossed Jeongja Station.
-Residents of Suji and Gwanggyo criticized the fare discrimination, despite a cashback being offered to frequent riders between Pangyo Station and Dongcheon/Suji-gu Office Station (200 won for Dongcheon and 100 won for Suji-gu Office).
+Because of the investors and owners of Phase 1 and 2 being different, a 300 won extra charge was added on top of the 900 won extra charge if riders crossed Jeongja station.
+Residents of Suji and Gwanggyo criticized the fare discrimination, despite a cashback being offered to frequent riders between Pangyo station and Dongcheon/Suji-gu Office Station (200 won for Dongcheon and 100 won for Suji-gu Office).
 The mayor of Yongin and Suwon, along with officials from Gyeonggi-do asked the Ministry of Land, Infrastructure and Transport to lower the fares, which announced that it is trying to cut the fare by using low interest rate loans but it would take at least a year for it to be finalized.